 Description

-The main (east) elevation is of seven symmetrical bays with the outer bays defined by rusticated pilasters and the inner five bays projecting forwards to a pedimented central bay.
-The window openings all have moulded surrounds with cornices; the ground-floor surrounds are also eared and contain predominantly three-over-three sashes.
-The central bay has a moulded and dentillated pediment, and a ground-floor open pedimented entrance (as of 2022 - infilled) supported by two pairs of slim pilasters with large scrolled acanthus leaf brackets.
-Within is a blocked keystoned round-arched window (a former doorway) with rusticated surround and decorative square blocks between pilasters.
-Above is a first-floor tripartite stone mullioned window with a bracketed sill and Greek key decoration across the architrave.
-Two scroll brackets, with acanthus leaf drops, rise from the mullions to support a moulded cornice and pediment.
-Either side of the central bay is a symmetrical arrangement of two bays with windows to each floor; the ground-floor south window has been converted into a tall doorway with blank overlight.
-The end bays each have a ground-floor doorway with moulded and eared surround and an overlight and a first-floor window.
-The building has a double-pitched slate roof with a small central cross gable, a roof lantern, and eight symmetrically arranged and rendered gable and ridge stacks with octagonal double flues.
+The building is constructed of ashlar, brick, and render, with a polygonal plan.
+The two-storey east elevation faces Trinity House Lane and features a plain plinth, rusticated pilasters, a sill and first-floor band, a moulded and dentillated cornice, and a low coped parapet.
+The seven bays are symmetrical, with the outer bays defined by rusticated pilasters and the central five bays projecting forwards to a pedimented central bay.
+Window openings have moulded surrounds with cornices, the ground-floor surrounds being eared and containing predominantly three-over-three sash windows.
+The central bay features a moulded and dentillated pediment, and a ground-floor open pedimented entrance (infilled in 2022), supported by two pairs of slim pilasters with large scrolled acanthus leaf brackets.
+Behind the entrance is a blocked keystoned round-arched window with a rusticated surround and decorative square blocks between pilasters.
+Above is a first-floor tripartite stone mullioned window with a bracketed sill and Greek key decoration across the architrave, supported by two scroll brackets with acanthus leaf drops.
+To either side of the central bay is a symmetrical arrangement of two bays with windows to each floor; the ground-floor south window has been converted into a tall doorway with a blank overlight.
+The end bays each have a ground-floor doorway with a moulded and eared surround and an overlight, and a first-floor window.
+The roof is double-pitched slate with a small central cross gable, a roof lantern, and eight symmetrically arranged and rendered gable and ridge stacks with octagonal double flues.

-Rear (west) elevation: The ground floor is hidden from view by a single-storey C20 extension, which connects with numbers four to five Whitefriargate.
-The first floor is in red brick and is of seven bays with symmetrical fenestration, comprising a central wide arched window with two sash windows and a tripartite sash window either side.
+The rear (west) elevation is largely hidden by a single-storey 20th-century extension that connects with numbers four and five Whitefriargate.
+The first floor is in red brick, with seven bays of symmetrical fenestration, including a central wide arched window flanked by two sash windows, and a tripartite sash window either side.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.